Neeharika-999/Marketing-Campaign-and-ROI-Tracking/README.md

 The marketing analytics team wanted to know:

-Which campaign types are actually driving the most revenue and conversions?
+* Which campaign types are actually driving the most revenue and conversions?

-Are there specific languages or regions where our marketing resonates more?
+* Are there specific languages or regions where our marketing resonates more?

-Is our cost-per-click (CPC) justifiable, and how does it vary by campaign?
+* Is our cost-per-click (CPC) justifiable, and how does it vary by campaign?

-Should we continue investing evenly across channels, or refocus?
+* Should we continue investing evenly across channels, or refocus?

+# 3. Strategic planning- Situation-Based Question:

+**Situation**

+Over the last few months, we’ve launched a range of marketing campaigns—across influencers, search ads, social media, email, and display—targeting various customer groups.
+While we’ve seen some good results overall, it's clear that some strategies are working better than others, and some audiences are responding more than others.

+As we start planning for the next quarter, the team wants to be more focused and intentional.
+Instead of spreading our budget evenly, we need to identify what’s actually driving impact—and where we may be overspending without getting much in return.
+The goal is to make smarter choices about which campaigns to invest in and which audiences to prioritize, based on what’s truly working.

+The marketing teams wants to know:

+*  Are there specific marketing strategies that are outperforming others—and should we be reallocating budget based on what’s working best?

+*  Are we targeting the right audience segments, or are we overspending on groups that aren't delivering value?

+*  Are some of our marketing channels becoming less effective over time—and how should we respond?